How much does it cost?

 We take photos on request and send them to you via Whatsapp, deleting them from our records afterwards.
 We do not allow clients to take photos, film or videos.

-We do not allow this, based on our hygiene rules and also because of our indemnity insurance cover.
+We do not allow this, based on our hygiene rules.

 Can I have a relative or friend in the session with me?